COVID-19 Related Notice

 - Every child will be taught to do a ‘wet exit’ from a kayak, this is an essential safety skill.

 Participants must learn this skill before they can try paddling on the class 2 whitewater course.
 A wet exit is when a paddler wearing a spray skirt flips their kayak upside down in the river, pulls the release handle, and ejects from the kayak.
 Click here to see a demonstration video from Youtube.

 - Participants should be prepared to try whitewater kayaking.

 The purpose of our program is to teach whitewater kayaking skills, and to give kids the opportunity to try out paddling in rapids.
 Those with an adventurous spirit, who are ready to try new things are best suited to this type of program.
 We ask that you please consider the suitability of this camp for each child, they do not need to be fearless, but they should be prepared to come with an open mind.
 If you are not sure if your child would enjoy this activity, please refer to the attached ‘Frequently Asked Questions’ download.

 For schedule and cost, please see the table above.

-The Spring Level 1 Catch Up is a speedy introduction for participants aged 12-16, who want to gain the basic skills in order to take a Level 2 Camp with friends or to join an ongoing club program.
+The Spring Level 1 Refresher is for participants aged 12-16, who already have taken a level 1 course/camp or have some introductory whitewater experience, and want to practice the basic skills in order to take a Level 2 Camp with friends or to join an ongoing club program.
 Participants registering for this course should be strong swimmers and ready to paddle!